brooklynrail/brooklynrail-platform/content/events/2020/08/yto-barrada-with-yasi-alipour.md

 ---
 title: Yto Barrada with Yasi Alipour
-summary: Print, sculpture, and film artist Yto Barrada will be in conversation with artist, writer and folder Yasi Alipour.
+summary: Print, sculpture, and film artist Yto Barrada will be in conversation with artist, writer, and folder Yasi Alipour.
 We'll conclude with a poetry reading from Pareesa Pourian.
 people:
   - person: yto-barrada